Deliver a mergers and acquisitions strategy

 - more margin or power in the value chain

 Your board should clearly understand whether it is an opportunistic acquisition or part of a broader acquisition plan?
 If it’s the latter and part of a sequential M&A programme, how does this deal fit in?
 Will the deal strengthen your hand in future acquisitions, or could it make them more difficult?
 The acquisition should totally align with your business plan.
-Find out more about how to effectively build an M&A strategy here.

 Cast the net wide